Human Rights Education and Awareness

 In FY2019, we provided human rights education as part of training for the Group’s new employees conducted immediately after their induction ceremony.
 It is also included in training for young employees (annex education) and for those newly becoming general managers, managers, and associate managers.
 The chief of the Human Rights Awareness Promotion Committee Secretariat has taken charge of all of these training courses.

 We have also been providing training on LGBT issues since FY2015.
 It has been conducted for those in the Group’s compliance and human resources divisions.
 The issues are also taken up in training for new employees every year.

-The Group also held a Human Rights Awareness Workshop for all executives and employees to consider human rights from multiple viewpoints.
-Discussions between participants were held after watching an educational video entitled “Communication Not Generating Harassment” as an opportunity to consider what should be kept in mind to ensure that harassment does not occur.
+The Group held a Human Rights Awareness Workshop for all executives and employees to consider human rights from multiple viewpoints.
+Discussions between participants were held after watching “Introduction to Diversity,” an educational video with the theme of the importance of respecting diversity.